h1ddenpr0cess20/infinigpt-irc/README.md

 # infinigpt-irc
-InfiniGPT is an OpenAI chatbot for IRC (Internet Relay Chat).
-It has a great prompt which allows it to roleplay as almost anything you can think of.
+InfiniGPT is an OpenAI, xAI, and Ollama chatbot for IRC, with a great prompt which allows it to roleplay as almost anything you can think of.
 You can set any default personality you would like.
 It can be changed at any time, and each user has their own separate chat history with their chosen personality setting.
 Users can interact with each others chat histories for collaboration if they would like, but otherwise, conversations are separated.

 Also available for the Matrix chat protocol at [infinigpt-matrix](https://github.com/h1ddenpr0cess20/infinigpt-matrix/)

-Now with Ollama support and model switching.

 ## Setup

 ```
 pip3 install openai irc

-#optionally
-pip3 install ollama-python
 ```
-Get an [OpenAI API](https://platform.openai.com/signup) key, set it as an environment variable OPENAI_API_KEY (you can do this at the bottom of the code as well by uncommenting the part to set the environment variable)
+Get an [OpenAI API](https://platform.openai.com/signup) key, get an [xAI API](https://accounts.x.ai/) key, add those to config.json.

-Add desired Ollama models to the models list in config.json if you want to use them.
+Add desired Ollama models to model list if you want to use them.

-Fill in the variables for channel, nickname, password and server in config.json.
+Fill in the irc credentials in config.json.
 Password is optional, but registration is required for some channels.